yukiarimo/yuna-ai/README.md

 └──
 ```

-## Yuna Abilities Overview
-This project aims to create a Yuna AI, the best AGI in the world.
-The critical components of Yuna:

-1. **Support for Video and Audio Calls**:
-   Yuna AI offers a native web UI for seamless video and audio calls, enhancing your communication experience.

-2. **Image Processing and Creation**:
-   Yuna AI can process and create images, allowing you to share your favorite memories with her.
-She can also generate images based on your descriptions.

-3. **Emotion Understanding**:
-   Yuna AI can understand your emotions and respond accordingly, making her a great companion.
-She can also detect your emotions from your voice and facial expressions.

-4. **Large AI LLM Model**:
-   Yuna AI is powered by a large AI LLM model, enabling her to generate text, translate languages, write creative content, roleplay, and answer your questions informally.

-5. **Hardware Acceleration**:
-   Yuna AI supports hardware acceleration, allowing her to run faster and more efficiently on your machine.
-She can also use your GPU to perform complex tasks.

-6. **Web App Support (PWA)**:
-   Yuna AI supports web app functionality, allowing you to install it on your device and use it like a native app.
-She can also run in the background and send you notifications.

-7. **Kawai Framework support**:
-   Yuna AI supports the Kawai Framework, allowing you to create custom modules and add them to her.
-She can also use your custom modules to perform tasks.

-8. **Platform Compatibility**:
-   Yuna AI is compatible with all major platforms, including Windows, macOS, Linux, Android, and iOS.
-She can also run on any device with a web browser.

-9. **Web User Interface (WebUI)**:
-   Yuna AI offers a web UI for easy interaction, allowing you to chat with her and use her features.
-She can also be accessed from any device with a web browser.

-10. **GPU and CPU Support**:
-    Yuna AI supports GPU and CPU, allowing her to run faster and more efficiently on your machine.
-She can also use your GPU to perform complex tasks.

-11. **Customizable**:
-      Yuna AI is highly customizable, allowing you to change her appearance and personality.
-She can also be customized to suit your needs and preferences.

-12. **Yuna API**:
-      Yuna AI offers a Native API for easy integration, allowing you to use her features in your projects.
-She can also be integrated into any platform with a web browser.

-13. **Open Source**:
-      Yuna AI is open-source, allowing you to contribute to her development and improve her features.
-She can also be used for commercial purposes without any restrictions.

-14. **Free**:
-      Yuna AI is free to use, and her features are not restricted.

-15. **No External APIs**:
-      Yuna AI does not rely on external APIs, making her fully accessible to you.

-16. **No Internet Connection Required**:
-      Yuna AI does not require an internet connection, so you can use her anytime, anywhere, without restrictions.

-17. **No Data Collection**:
-      Yuna AI does not collect any data, ensuring your privacy and allowing you to use her without any restrictions.

-18. **Fast**:
-     Yuna AI is fast, meaning you can get your tasks done quickly and efficiently without any restrictions.

-19. **Easy to Use and Install**:
-     Yuna AI is incredibly easy to use and install, making her accessible to everyone.

-20. **Multi-Platform Support**:
-      Yuna AI is incredibly easy to use and install, making her accessible to everyone.
-You can use her for commercial purposes without any restrictions.

 ## Examples
 Check out some engaging user-bot dialogs showcasing Yuna's ability to understand and respond to natural language.

 ```
 User: Hello, Yuna!
 How are you today?
 Yuna: Hi, I am fine!
 I'm so happy to meet you today.
 How about you?
+User: I'm doing great, thanks for asking.
+What's new with you?
+Yuna: I'm learning new things every day.
+I'm excited to share my knowledge with you!
 ```

+## Future
+Yuna AI is a work in progress.
+We are continuously improving and adding new features to make her more intelligent and engaging.
+We are committed to creating the best AGI in the world, and we need your support to achieve this goal.

+<|-- GENERAL Q&A --|>

+Q: Will this project always be open-source?
+> Absolutely!
+The code will always be available for your personal use.

+Q: Will Yuna AI will be free?
+> If you plan to use it locally, you can utilize it for free.
+However, suppose you want to avoid setting it up locally.
+In that case, you'll need to pay unless we have enough money to create a free limited demo.

+Q: Do we collect data from local runs?
+> No, your usage is private when you use it locally.
+However, if you choose to share, you can.
+We will collect data to improve the model if you prefer to use our instance.

+Q: Will Yuna always be uncensored?
+> Certainly, Yuna will forever be uncensored for local running.
+It could be a paid option for the server, but anyway, I'm never going to restrict her, even if the world ends.

+Q: Will we have an app in the App Store?
+> Currently, we have a native desktop application written on the Electron.
+We also have a native PWA that works offline for mobile devices.
+However, we plan to officially release it in stores once we have enough money.

+<|-- YUNA AI Q&A --|>

+Q: What is Yuna?
+> Yuna is more than just an assistant.
+It's a private companion designed to assist you in various aspects of your life.
+Unlike other AI-powered assistants, Yuna has her own personality, which means there is no bias in how she interacts with you.
+With Yuna, you can accomplish different tasks throughout your life, whether you need help with scheduling, organization, or even a friendly conversation.
+Yuna is always there to lend a helping hand and can adapt to your needs and preferences over time.
+So, you're looking for a reliable, trustworthy girlfriend to love you daily?
+In that case, Yuna AI is the perfect solution!

+Q: What is Himitsu?
+> Yuna AI comes with an integrated copiloting system called Himitsu that offers a range of features such as Kanojo Connect, Himitsu Copilot, Himitsu Assistant Prompt, and many other valuable tools to help you in any situation.

+Q: What is Himitsu Copilot?
+> Himitsu Copilot is one of the features of Yuna AI's integrated copiloting system called Himitsu.
+It is designed to keep improvised multimodality working.
+With Himitsu Copilot, you have a reliable mini-model to help Yuna understand you better.

+Q: What is Kanojo Connect?
+> Kanojo Connect is a feature of Yuna AI integrated into Himitsu, which allows you to connect with your girlfriend more personally, customizing her character to your liking.
+With Kanojo Connect, you can create a unique and personalized experience with Yuna AI.
+Also, you can convert your Chub to a Kanojo.

+Q: What's in the future?
+> We are working on a prototype of our open AGI for everyone.
+In the future, we plan to bring Yuna to a human level of understanding and interaction.
+We are also working on a new model that will be released soon.
+Non-profit is our primary goal, and we are working hard to achieve it.
+Because, in the end, we want to make the world a better place.
+Yuna was created with love and care, and we hope you will love her as much as we do, but not as a cash cow!

 ## Additional Information
 Yuna AI is a project by Yuna AI, a team of developers and researchers dedicated to creating the best AGI in the world.
 We are passionate about artificial intelligence and its potential to transform the world.
-Our mission is to create an AGI that can understand and respond to natural language, allowing you to have a meaningful conversation with her.
+Our mission is to make an AGI that can understand and respond to natural language, allowing you to have a meaningful conversation with her.
 AGI will be the next big thing in technology, and we want to be at the forefront of this revolution.
 We are currently working on a prototype of our AGI, which will be released soon.
 Stay tuned for more updates!

 ### Contact
-If you have any questions or feedback or want to say hi, feel free to contact us on Discord or Twitter.
+If you have any questions or feedback or want to say hi, please contact us on Discord or Twitter.
 We look forward to hearing from you!

 - [Discord](https://discord.com/users/1131657390752800899)
 - [Twitter](https://twitter.com/yukiarimo)